Loading... Please wait...CERTIFICATION COMPETENCY GUIDELINES

 All topics taught in CHA Skills Clinics must be of a nature that is generally covered in current CHA Certification Programs.
 Topics such as starting colts, round pen reasoning or specific performance level disciplines cannot be currently covered under the auspices of CHA, since CHA does not currently have certifications to support these techniques.

-The CHA office will maintain a file on the skills clinics that have been approved and conducted.
+The CHA office will maintain a file on the skills workshops that have been approved and conducted.
 This file shall contain the instructor’s application material only.
 There will be no official evaluations of participants or the instructor.
 The instructor may ask for participant evaluations for their own use and may provide CHA certificates of participation to clinic participants.
-CHA Skills Clinics may count as continuing education credit for certified instructors enrolled in the clinic.
+CHA Skills Workshops may count as continuing education credit for certified instructors enrolled in the clinic.

 The Equine Facility Management (EFM) program is a twenty-hour certification clinic to evaluate participants on their skills and knowledge of equine facility management.
 Participants will demonstrate skills and take a written test at each of four levels of certification.
 Each participant starts at level 1 and may proceed to the next level upon successful completion of each level and may receive up to Level 4 Certification during the twenty-hour clinic.